ferdium/ferdium-recipes/.github/PULL_REQUEST_TEMPLATE/add_recipe.md

 ```

 ### Additional information

 <!-- Please also accept the following checkboxes -->

 - [ ] I am the original creator of this package
-- [ ] I have run the `npm run package` and verified that there are no validation errors reported for this package
+- [ ] I have run the `pnpm run package` and verified that there are no validation errors reported for this package
 - [ ] My recipe has been tested to work inside Ferdi

 <!-- Here you can write anything else you want to tell us. -->